 James Fredholm went on to have quite a successful business career, mainly living in London and Zurich.
 But the “Road Not Taken” was always in the back of his mind.
 Over those years he continued to write songs and poems, also to paint and draw.
 He was a consummate gear junkie and played in several cover bands.
 This double life reached an epiphany with the onset of a proverbial midlife crisis.

 In 2013 he founded Honeybee Records and set up a recording studio to support young, high potential artists around Zurich.
 This led to lots of collaborations and studio sessions.
-Out of that he produced and released 10 For 14, a compilation of 10 new indie bands in 2014.
+Out of that he produced and released 10 For 14 Swiss Sounds, a compilation of 10 new indie bands in 2014, a great learning experience.

 When asked about his musical influences, he says it spans five decades: from the Beatles, Hendrix, Dylan, Neil Young, James Taylor, through REM, Nirvana, U2, Oasis, Kings of Leon, Radiohead, to Ed Sheeran, the Lumineers and Bon Iver.